Note: There is an updated version on this topic, click here.

 When we say “China Boards”, we don’t mean electric skateboards that are made in China.

-What we meant by “China Boards” are:
+What we mean by “China Boards” is:

 China boards are already amongst us.

 If you are out of the loop, you might not know there are a few ‘scandals’ in the esk8 circle – companies are and have been rebranding China Boards to sell at Kickstarter and Indiegogo.